adurivault/tp1-dataviz/README.md

     </td>
   </tr>
 </table>

+This is a map of all the subreddits on the reddit website.
+Reddit is a huge forum that allows people ton interact on smaller forums called subreddits.
+Each subreddit deals with a paricular theme, and users can subscribe to them (or not) if they are interested in the content.
+The graph below is a screenshot of <a href = http://www.jacobsilterra.com/subreddit_map/network/index.html>this website</a> that displays a map of Reddit, where each node represents a subreddit, and each link displays the information of the similarity between the two subreddits: if a lot of users that are in one subreddit are in the other one, then there will be a connection bewteen these two subreddits.
+However, this is not all of the data that is displayed :

 - Size of bubbles:
 The size of the bubbles can be used to display a quantitative information concerning the nodes.